-When tackling a home painting project deciding on paint colour is the easiest and funnest part of the whole project.
+When tackling a home painting project deciding on paint colour is the easiest part of the whole project.
 Whether you do it on your own or hire a home painting company add the perfect enhancement to any paint colour by making the right choice of paint finish.

 Knowing which type of sheen to go with has everything to do with how light reflects off the freshly painted walls and ceilings to help prevent and understand why paint colours look different once they are on the surfaces.